robbiejaeger/memento-mori/README.md

 Inspired by the [WeCroak](https://www.wecroak.com/) app.

-Sign up to receive push notifications at somewhat random intervals of time (between 4 and 14 days) that say "A reminder that you are going to die someday."
-Do with the notification what you see fit.
+Sign up to receive push notifications at somewhat random intervals of time (between 4 and 14 days) that say "A reminder that you aren't going to live forever." - a reminder to make the most out of life.

 ---